Frequently Asked Questions

 It was tested by the Guangdong Detection Center of Microbiology.
 We also performed secondary testing ourselves with UVC Dosimeters from American Ultraviolet.^top

-What improvements does the NEW SteraLight feature?
+What improvements does the 2nd Generation SteraLight feature?

 We changed the lights from diodes to mercury lamps, and placed a mirror along the top of the inner lid to help the light reach the mask more uniformly.^top

 I think something might be wrong with my SteraLight.
 Can I get a replacement?

 The SteraLights are warranted for a one-year period.
 Customers experiencing problems with their box can contact [email protected] for assistance.^top

 Do you offer extended technical support for the SteraLight or send replacement parts?